 Ireland has a Drug Treatment Court, which is a specialised court operating within the legal system that aims to treat, rather than imprison, drug users (Department of Justice 2010).
 A review in 2010 highlighted a number of restrictive criteria associated with it.
-Since 2000, only 6% of offenders have successfully completed the Drug Treatment Court Programme.
-In particular, the lack of residential treatment options available is a key barrier attributed to the Programme's low success rate compared with similar programmes in other jurisdictions.
+Since 2000, only 6% of offenders have successfully completed the Drug Treatment Court programme.
+In particular, the lack of residential treatment options available is a key barrier attributed to its low success rate compared with similar programmes in other jurisdictions.
 In 2014, a strategic review of penal policy recommended that community sanctions be imposed with the possibility of drug treatment instead of more traditional custodial sentences (Strategic Review Group on Penal Policy 2014).
-Since then, an integrated community service has been piloted by the Probation Service but this has yet to be evaluated (See Legal Framework workbook, Section T2.2, for more information on the Drug Treatment Court).
+Since then, an integrated community service programme has been piloted by the Probation Service, but this has yet to be evaluated (see Legal Framework workbook, Section T2.2, for more information on the Drug Treatment Court).

-T1.3.5 Extent and nature of drug-related health responses implemented in prisons No new information.
+T1.3.5 Extent and nature of drug-related health responses implemented in prisons experience.
+Key areas of focus are prisoner support for improving healthcare, enhancing psychological well-being, increasing rehabilitation support, and resettlement and integration.